-Restorative justice places the victim at the center of the process and seeks to address the impact and harm of a crime.
-It encourages offender accountability to repair the harm they have caused to the victim(s), the families, and the community.
-It encourages collaboration between the victim, the offender, and the community.
-It encourages offender re-integration and provides opportunities for direct and/or indirect dialogue between the victim, offender, and community.
-As offenders take responsibility for restitution and meet their oblation to the victim and the community, they begin to see the impact of their choices.
-This victim-centered approach aims to restore wholeness to those impacted by crime, materially, mentally, and emotionally, and to address the root causes of crime.
+Restorative Justice places the victim at the center of the process and seeks to address the impact and harm of a crime.
+It encourages accountability to repair the harm they have caused to the victim(s), the families, and the community.
+It promotes collaboration between the victim, the responsible person, and the community.
+It encourages reintegration and provides opportunities for direct or indirect dialogue between the victim, the person responsible for harm, and the community.
+As people responsible for harming take responsibility for restitution and meet their obligation to the victim and the community, they begin to see the impact of their choices.
+This victim-centered approach aims to restore wholeness to those impacted by crime, materially, mentally, and emotionally.